ggornes/GGG-HotelRAD/README.md

 docker-compose exec app composer install
 ```

-The last thing to do before testing the application
 The next thing to do is to generate a unique application key with the `artisan` Laravel command-line tool.
 This key is used to encrypt user sessions and other sensitive data:
 ```
 docker-compose exec app php artisan key:generate